cfdiazzz/agario-CS/README.md

 **The ring's pulse** — shrinking to a minimum size, then expanding back out again, on a loop — is what keeps the hazard dangerous throughout an entire match rather than just being a one-time closing circle that stops mattering once it's fully closed.

 **Game-over handling** ties all of this together: once a player dies, the game looks at *why* they died to decide the message and the color that fills the screen, then freezes all gameplay so the result stays visible until the game is closed.

-## Known limitations

-The per-frame screenshot used for pixel-based collision detection is the main inefficiency in the code — it's a real GPU-to-CPU transfer happening every single frame, and it can misfire if any unrelated on-screen element happens to be pure red, green, or blue.
-A version of this built on pure geometry (checking ball-vs-ring and ball-vs-player overlap directly) would be faster and more reliable.

-The ring's center position is currently hardcoded rather than being configurable or tied to the screen size, so resizing the window or changing resolution would require updating that value manually.